 To be clear, Mormons do not equate such a baptism with the automatic “salvation” of the deceased person.
 It’s more correct to say that the baptism merely gives the deceased person the opportunity to join the Mormon church in the afterlife and achieve spiritual advancement there.
 Obviously, even in the most ideal of situations, a living Mormon can never know whether or not a deceased relative has taken advantage of the opportunity.

 Under Mormon belief, the dead initially go to what we might think of as a “spirit prison.”
 Mormonism’s scriptural basis for this belief is found in Luke 16:19-31, Christ’s story of the rich man and Lazarus the beggar.
-As is often the case with Mormon doctrine, the Mormons begin with a legitimate text, the story Christ tells, and proceed to deviate from mainstream Christianity by applying a different interpretation to the text.
+As is often the case with Mormon doctrine, the Mormons begin with a legitimate portion of holy scripture and proceed to deviate from mainstream Christianity by applying a different interpretation to the text.